zsoobratty/zsoobratty/README.md

 - 🤔 I’m looking for help with ... securing a software developer role
 - 💬 Ask me about ... my journey to software development
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/ziad-soobratty/), or visit my [portfolio](https://ziad-soobratty.netlify.app/)
-- ⚡ Fun fact: Coder by day, chef by night! ... and by day for breakfast... and midday for lunch.
+- ⚡ Fun fact: Coder by day, chef by night! ... and by day for breakfast... and midday for lunch